macedojleo/BDH/README.md

 *PS: This setting will affect both: Manual and Automatic alerts.

 ### [Configure Webhook App for Slack]
-To configure WebHook to allow Slack receives HTTP REQUESTS sent by bdh process, change the variable value below setting URL Webhook you get when you ran the APP installation in [prerequisites topic](#prerequisites).
+To configure WebHook to allow Slack receives HTTP REQUESTS sent by bdh process, change the variable value below setting URL Webhook you got when install APP using the tutorial at [prerequisites topic](#prerequisites).

 	SlackWebHook="INSERT YOUR WEBHOOK URL HERE"